Skip to main content

-How to Configure Deep Links in Android app and Short.io
+How to configure deep links in Android app and Short.io

-How to Configure Deep Links in Android app and Short.io
+How to configure deep links in Android app and Short.io

-Andy Kostenko avatar
+Andy K. avatar

-Written by Andy Kostenko
+Written by Andy K.

-Updated over a week ago
+Updated over 2 weeks ago

-Note: Deep linking requires the Team Plan.
+Note: Deep linking is available starting from the Team Plan.

-Requirements for Using Android Application Links:
+Requirements for using Android application links

-• Active short domain.
+• Active short domain

-• Android 6.0 or later.
+• Android 6.0 or later

-1. Open the AndroidManifest.xml file
+1. Open the AndroidManifest.xml file of your application:

-We inform the Android system that the link must be opened in the application, not on the website.
+2. Inform the Android system that the link must be opened in the application, not on the website.
+Add intent filters to the manifest between <activity>:

 <action android:name="android.intent.action.VIEW" />